ARMmbed/BLEIntros/Docs/AdvSamples/LEDReadWrite.md

 	DigitalOut  actuatedLed(LED2);
 ```

-We can now add some code to respond to client-writes to the ``ledState`` characteristic and update the physical LED. ``BLE_API`` provides an ``onDataWritten`` callback, which can be set to an application-specific handler.
+We can now add some code to respond when the client writes to the ``ledState`` characteristic and update the physical LED. ``BLE_API`` provides an ``onDataWritten`` callback, which we can set to an application-specific handler.

 The following code sets up callbacks for when the phone app attempts to write to the ``ledState`` characteristic of the ``LEDService``: